Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 Plone 3.3 and later ships with a package called [`plone.indexer`](https://pypi.org/project/plone.indexer/) to help make it easier to write custom indexers.
 These are components that are invoked to calculate the value which the catalog sees when it tries to index a given attribute.
-Indexers can be used to index a different value to the one stored on the object, or to allow indexing of a "virtual" attribute that does not actually exist on the object in question.
+Indexers can be used to index a different value to the one stored on the object, or to allow indexing of a "virtual" attribute that doesn't actually exist on the object in question.
 Indexers are usually registered on a per-type basis, so you can have different implementations for different types of content.

 To illustrate indexers, we will add three indexers to {file}`program.py`.